AaltoSciComp/scicomp-docs/triton/apps/fmriprep.rst

 POST-processing
 ===============

 Fmriprep does the minimal preprocessing.
 There is no smoothing, no temporal filtering and in general you need to regress out the estimated confounds.
-They can be regressed before further analysis (e.g. functional connectivity, intersubject correlation), or they can be included as part of a general linear model The most simple way is then to decide which columns of the `confounds.tsv` matrix you want to use as confounds and use NIlearn image_clean https://nilearn.github.io/dev/modules/generated/nilearn.image.clean_img.html
+They can be regressed before further analysis (e.g. functional connectivity, intersubject correlation), or they can be included as part of a general linear model The most simple way is then to decide which columns of the "confounds.tsv" matrix you want to use as confounds and use NIlearn image_clean https://nilearn.github.io/dev/modules/generated/nilearn.image.clean_img.html